Sports Provision Major Projects Grant: allocation policy

 If organisations do not supply the required monitoring reports and supporting information in full and within the set time scale they may be asked to repay the grant funding to the council.
 Failure to comply with the conditions of this grant may be taken into account when considering any further applications for grant funding made by the same organisation in the future.

-The council will periodically review all the grants it gives to organisations and individuals to ensure they meet the council's corporate objectives.
+The council will periodically review all the grants it gives to organisations and individuals to ensure they meet the council's corporate priorities.